Additive posets, CW-complexes, and graphs: Homology posets of graphs

 \subsection{Geometric tiles}

-To extend Theorem \ref{reprgraph} to tiles, we define a family of graphs called geometric tiles.
-Recall first that a \emph{wedge} of two graphs $\Gamma_1 $ and $\Gamma_2$ is an arbitrary graph obtained from the disjoint union $\Gamma_1 \amalg \Gamma_2$ by identifying a vertex of~$\Gamma_1$ with a vertex of~$\Gamma_2$.
-The wedge may depend on the choice of the vertices used in the construction.
+To extend Theorem \ref{reprgraph} to tiles, we define certain graphs called geometric tiles.
+Recall that a \emph{wedge} of graphs $\Gamma_1 $ and $\Gamma_2$ is a graph obtained from the disjoint union $\Gamma_1 \amalg \Gamma_2$ by identifying a vertex of~$\Gamma_1$ with a vertex of~$\Gamma_2$.
+The wedge may depend on the choice of the vertices.

 A \emph{geometric tile of weight 1} is a graph whose underlying topological space is homeomorphic to a circle.
-Suppose that geometric tiles of weights $1, 2, ..., n$ are already defined for some integer $n\geq 1$.
-A \emph{geometric tile of weight $n+1$} is a graph which is either a wedge of a geometric tile of weight~$n $ and a geometric tile of weight~1 or a disjoint union of two geometric tiles such that the sum of their weights is equal to $n+1$.
+Suppose that geometric tiles of weights $1, 2, ..., n$ are already defined for an integer $n\geq 1$.
+A \emph{geometric tile of weight $n+1$} is a graph which is either a wedge of a geometric tile of weight~$n $ and a geometric tile of weight~1 or a disjoint union of two geometric tiles of weights $p,q \leq n$ with $p+q=n+1$.
 For example, a disjoint union of $n\geq 1$ geometric tiles of weight 1 is a geometric tile of weight $n$.
-An induction on the weight $w(T)\geq 1$ of a geometric tile~$T$ shows that~$T$ expands as a union of $w(T)$ embedded circles which may meet only in vertices of~$T$.
-Moreover, $T$ does not contain embedded circles other than those in this expansion.
+An induction on the weight $w(T) $ of a geometric tile~$T$ shows that~$T$ expands as a union of $w(T)$ embedded circles meeting only in vertices of~$T$ (or not at all).
+Moreover, $T$ does not contain embedded circles other than those in this expansion (as is easily shown by induction on $w(T)$).